willypuzzle/flask-foundation/README.md

 This is a Flask foundation scaffolding to help building Flask python application.
 It is based on [Flask Foundation](https://github.com/JackStouffer/Flask-Foundation) but modified.

+It has:
+* .env file support
+* wsgi support
+* some helper

+In order to use this scaffolding set the .env file (you can copy one of examples)

 ## License

-Password Manager is licensed under the BSD license.
+Flask foundation is licensed under the BSD license.
 For more info see LICENSE.md